Office of Student Responsibility and Community Standards > Parent Information

 What kind of consequences can result from my student's misconduct?

-Sanctions are assigned based on the violation and the frequency of the violation which include: disciplinary warning, disciplinary probation, housing probation (restrictions on the student's ability to live in apartment style housing), attendance at an alcohol education program, community service, counseling referrals, loss of privileges, fines or restitution as well as research and/or reflection papers.
-For more severe policy violations or repeated violations of policy students face sanctions such as suspension or expulsion.
+Sanctions are assigned based on the violation and the frequency of the violation which include: disciplinary warning, university censure, disciplinary probation, housing probation (restrictions on the student's ability to live in apartment style housing), attendance at an alcohol education program, attendance at a Choices class given through Housing, Restorative Justice, community service, counseling referrals, loss of privileges, fines or restitution, as well as research and/or reflection papers.
+For the more severe policy violations such as sexual assault or repeated violations (numerous alcohol or drug violations) students can face suspension or expulsion.

 Will my student's conduct impact him or her in the future?

-Aside from the immediate personal and social implications that misconduct may have on the student, a student's conduct history may be taken into account when they are applying for study abroad programs, jobs or to graduate school.
 There are numerous employers, graduate and professional schools who require a student to release to them their conduct history before being considered for hire or admittance.
 Government agencies such as the FBI and all branches of the military perform conduct checks on applicants.
 Conduct checks also are conducted on any student wishing to participate in study abroad programs or gain admission to licensing agencies such as the Missouri State Bar Association.
 There are several on campus leadership programs that also perform conduct checks on student applicants.
 A student's conduct record is cumulative for the duration of their time as a student at SLU.
-A student's conduct record will remain on file for five years after their last semester attended.
+A student's conduct record will remain on file for seven years after their last semester attended.